 “The Electors shall meet in their respective states and vote by ballot for President and Vice-President, one of whom, at least, shall not be an inhabitant of the same state with themselves; they shall name in their ballots the person voted for as President, and in distinct ballots the person voted for as Vice-President, and they shall make distinct lists of all persons voted for as President, and of all persons voted for as Vice-President, and of the number of votes for each, which lists they shall sign and certify, and transmit sealed to the seat of the government of the United States, directed to the President of the Senate,” the first part of the Amendment read.

 Burr wouldn’t run for elected office again and the intervention of Hamilton in the 1800 election was one of many issues between the two men.
-On July 11, 1804, Burr killed Hamilton in a duel in Weehawken, New Jersey.
+On July 11, 1804, Burr fatally wounded Hamilton in a duel in Weehawken, New Jersey.